 - hours larger than 4 and smaller than 7, and hours larger than 10 and smaller than 14 as 'medium warning signal',

 - and the other hours as 'low warning signal.'

-The 'hour' turns out being a highly important feature in prediction.
+The 'hour' turns out to be a highly important feature in prediction.

 TransactionAmt - Transaction Amount